jschuller/jschuller/README.md

-### Hi there 👋
+### Welcome to my GitHub page! 👋

+About me:
+- 🔭 I’m a Cloud Architect.
-- 🌱 I’m currently learning about Cloud Data Platforms on AWS.
+- 🌱 I’m currently learning about Cloud Data Platforms and Machine Learning.
-- 🔭 I’m currently working on Cloud Management and Governance platforms like ServiceNow.
+- 💬 Ask me about AWS and ServiceNow.
-- 📫 How to reach me: https://www.linkedin.com/in/joshuaschuller/
+- 📫 How to reach me ->  https://www.linkedin.com/in/joshuaschuller
 <!--
 **jschuller/jschuller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.